spiral/docs/http/routing.md

 $this->http->route('pages/<name>', 'Controllers\PageController::show')->setName('page');
 ```

-In addtion to that, you might want to state that some of your url segments are optional, we can use `[ ]` for that:
+In addtion, you may want to state that some of your url segments are optional.
+For that, we can use `[ ]`:

 ```php
 $this->http->route('profile[-<id:\d+>]', 'Controllers\UserController::showProfile');
 ```

-This route now match urls like "profile-1" and "profile", hovewer you have to modify your action to state default value for id, for example null:
+This route now matches urls like "profile-1" and "profile".
+Hovewer you have to modify your action to state the default value for id.
+For example null:

 ```php
 public function showProfile($id = null)